 Just an FYI, you may think you need to restart whatever application you’re using (whether it be Photoshop, Premiere Pro, etc.) in order for this to work, but you don’t.
 You can safely keep your applications running the entire time.

-Open Creative Cloud
+Step 1: Open Creative Cloud

 First we’ll need to launch the Adobe Creative Cloud application.
 Once it’s open, click on the 3 little circles in the top right of the window and click on Preferences.
 Then click on the Creative Cloud tab, then the Fonts tab.

 Once you’re in the fonts tab, you’ll see an option titled “Enable Adobe Fonts”.
 This is the feature that allows Typekit fonts to be synced up with your Creative Cloud applications, and it must be enabled in order for your Typekit fonts to populate in the software.

 If the box is already checked but your fonts still aren’t appearing, the likely problem is that you didn’t have the Creative Cloud application running in the background.

 Now that it’s running, you should be good to go.
 Go ahead and recheck to see if your font is there.
-Once you click on the fonts list you should notice it perform a very subtle refresh, at which point the newly-installed font should be placed at the top of the list.
+Once you click on the fonts list you should notice that it performs a very subtle refresh, at which point the newly-installed font should be placed at the top of the list.
 Don’t make the mistake I made of looking for it in alphabetical order.